mwangdakota/pages-uswds-jekyll/pages/apply/understand-basics.md

 <section class="usa-section full-bleed-bg">
   <h2>Technology topic areas</h2>

   <p>We fund roughly startups doing work across nearly all technology and market sectors (with the exception of clinical trials and schedule I controlled substances).
-Review this list of technology topic areas (sectors we fund) to see which best aligns with your company.
-This list is not exhaustive and we do not require that you fit perfectly into a topic area, if your company is doing research and development of deep technology with potential commercial and societal impact, chances are we want to fund it.</p>
+Review this nonexhaustive list of technology topic areas.
+We do not require that you fit perfectly into a topic area, if your company is doing research and development of deep technology with potential commercial and societal impact, chances are we want to fund it.</p>

   <div class="topic-grid">{% for topic in site.data['tech-topics'] %}
     <a href="{{ site.baseurl }}{{ topic.permalink }}">